Suddenly Nextdoor is filled with kind neighbors. But also new kinds of shaming.

 And in the District, a woman who was recently laid off in the coronavirus downturn used the site to crowdsource medical supplies and advice for her senior dog, who had tumbled off a sofa.
 Numerous neighbors offered leftover pet meds, a doggy stroller and even to donate toward any vet bills.

-San Francisco lawyer Galen Luk says he’s noticed a big change on Nextdoor, with more uplifting and encouraging posts.
+San Francisco lawyer Galin Luk says he’s noticed a big change on Nextdoor, with more uplifting and encouraging posts.

 “Since the City’s shelter-in-place, neighbors are doing a much better job of self-filtering.
 Many of the neighbors appear fully aware of the unprecedented nature of the coronavirus and the direct short term and long term impact it will have on our immediate neighborhood, the city and our country,” Luk said in an email.

-Note: Correction: An earlier version of this article misspelled Galin Luk’s name.